xero/moebius-web/README.md

 # Clone Brush ('comma'):

 Once a text block has been selected by using the 'alt' or 'option' key, it can then be used as a brush anywhere else on the image.
+Holding down ctrl whilst dragging the mouse will clone the text character immediately underneath the pointer when the drag operation is started, effectively 'smearing' the text character over the canvas.

 # Image Stamp ('p'):